webchick/drupal8-demo/README.md

     - Scroll down to **Image**, upload picture.
     - Copy/paste URL and manually insert <img> tag.
     - Note how form endlessly scrolls, everything looks important.
+    - Preview!
+(In your admin theme, twice. :P)
     - Picture not showing up in body... remember to select Full HTML!
     - Save!
     - Oh no!
 Two copies of the image, one is HUGE. :(